JuergenGutsch/blog/_source/_posts/2024-02-19-cloud-native-development-net-aspire.md

 - Aspire
 ---

-At the .NET Conf 2023, Microsoft announced a kind of a toolset to build cloud-native applications.
+At the .NET Conf 2023, Microsoft announced a kind of toolset to build cloud-native applications.
 That announcement was kind of [hidden in a talk](https://youtu.be/z1M-7Bms1Jg?si=JCSi-dqZYptF_ZEf) done by [Glenn Condron](https://twitter.com/condrong) and [David Fowler](https://twitter.com/davidfowl) about building cloud-native applications using .NET 8, which was also announced at that conference.
 This talk actually was about .NET Aspire, which I will quickly introduce with this post.

 Let's start first by answering a question.